fjarri/reikna/doc/source/api/core.rst

         :param new_array_args: list of the names for the new leaf array parameters.
         :param new_scalar_args: list of the names for the new leaf scalar parameters.

-    .. py:method:: set_argnames(*argnames)
+    .. py:method:: set_argnames(outputs, inputs, scalars)

         Set argument names for the computation.
-        This method should be called first after the creation of the computation object, and is only available in the computations with variable argument number (for example, :py:class:`~tigger.Elementwise`.)
+        This method should be called first after the creation of the computation object, and is only available in the computations with variable argument number (for example, :py:class:`~tigger.elementwise.Elementwise`.)

     .. py:method:: set_basis(**kwds)